Launch your business in 10 days!

 2. Principal place of business: Your home office should be the primary location where you conduct substantial administrative or management activities for your business.

-As long as your home office is exclusively used for work and is where you consistently do admin work, you will normally qualify to deduct 100% of direct business costs and a percentage of indirect but relevant household costs.
+As long as your home office is exclusively used for work and it’s where you consistently do administrative tasks, you will normally qualify to deduct 100% of direct business costs and a percentage of indirect but relevant household costs.

-What percentage of utilities can I deduct for home business?
+What percentage of utilities can I deduct for a home business?

-Using actual expenses, you can either use the percentage based on square feet that are used exclusively for your business, or, if the rooms in your home are approximately equal in size, you can use the percentage of rooms used.
+With actual expenses, you can either use the percentage of square feet that are exclusively for your business or, if the rooms in your home are equal sizes, the percentage of rooms.

-For instance, my office is approximately 15×15 feet or 225 feet out of 1,600 square feet in my home, which equals 14%.
+For instance, my office is approximately 225 feet out of 1,600 total square feet in my home, which equals 14%.
 I can’t use the rooms method because they are not approximately equal.
-That calculation would suggest my office space is 33% of the home, which is not a fair representation.
+That calculation would suggest my office space is 33% of the home, which isn’t a fair representation.

 What insurance do I need to run a business from home?

-Insurance agent holding up clipboard with liability insurance form
+An insurance agent holding up a clipboard with liability insurance forms.

 A home business will normally want a business owner policy (BOP) that bundles together three important coverage types: